 Business owners in Louisiana would have the right to turn left-handed customers away because of religious beliefs under a new bill scheduled to be introduced in the next legislative session.

 “My brother is left-handed.
-Some of my best friends are left-handed,” said state Senator Jay Harper, the bill’s sponsor.
+Some of my best friends are left-handed,” said state Senator Jay Lysenko, the bill’s sponsor.
 “I love them just the same, but I don’t think it’s right to force a business owner to cater to their needs when their beliefs say otherwise.”